WilliamOwens/AdventOfCode2023Python/README.md

 #### [Direct Link](https://adventofcode.com/2023)

 ## Intro (TODO)
-Santa's reindeer typically eat regular reindeer food, but they need a lot of magical energy to deliver presents on Christmas.
-For that, their favorite snack is a special type of star fruit that only grows deep in the jungle.
-The Elves have brought you on their annual expedition to the grove where the fruit grows.
+Something is wrong with global snow production, and you've been selected to take a look.
+The Elves have even given you a map; on it, they've used stars to mark the top fifty locations that are likely to be having problems.

-To supply enough magical energy, the expedition needs to retrieve a minimum of **fifty stars** by December 25th.
-Although the Elves assure you that the grove has plenty of fruit, you decide to grab any fruit you see along the way, just in case.
+You've been doing this long enough to know that to restore snow operations, you need to check all **fifty stars** by December 25th.

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants **one star**.
 Good luck!